Prayer Cycle / Earth Monastery / Day 6

 Credits

-Opening Prayer written by Christine Valters Paintner
+Opening Prayer: Written by Christine Valters Paintner

-Opening Song: Illumine Me by Trish Bruxvoort Colligan
+Opening Song: Illumine Me by Trish Bruxvoort Colligan from the album Earth, Our Original Monastery: Singing Our Way to the Sacred

-Interpretation of Psalm 65 by the Rev. Christine Robinson
+Psalm 65: Interpretation by Rev. Christine Robinson

-Please note: All of the Opening and Closing Songs are published on CDs in the Abbey of the Arts collection.
-In addition, these songs have accompanying gesture prayers and/or dances created by Betsey Beckman that can be found on the corresponding DVD (each album has a DVD companion).
-The Psalm Opening, Doxology, and the Response to the Prayers of Concern also have accompanying congregational gestures.
-The audio and video recordings of these are available at AbbeyoftheArts.com.
+Please note: All of the songs and prayer responses are published on albums in the Abbey of the Arts collection unless otherwise noted.
+In addition, these songs & responses have accompanying gesture prayers and/or dances created by Betsey Beckman that can be found on the corresponding video collections.
+Audio and video recordings of the Prayer Cycles are available at AbbeyoftheArts.com.